 - Gero somehow put his brain into his android body.
 Not even he knows how did that.note

 - Action Command: A Renegade Interrupt prompt appears onscreen just before Vegeta kills Recoome and Burter.

 - Actually Pretty Funny: Subverted.
-Frieza makes a Double Entendre pun while dishing out a No-Holds-Barred Beatdown on Nail.
-Nail begins to chuckle, and Frieza thinks that Actually Pretty Funny is in effect.
-Then Nail reveals that he's actually laughing because he suckered Frieza into spending an hour flying nowhere special and then beating up a hopelessly outclassed opponent while Dende was heading back to Krillin and Gohan to help them use the dragonballs.
-Frieza quickly stops laughing.
+Freeza makes a Double Entendre pun while dishing out a No-Holds-Barred Beatdown on Nail.
+Nail begins to chuckle, and Freeza thinks that Actually Pretty Funny is in effect.
+Then Nail reveals that he's actually laughing because he suckered Freeza into spending an hour flying nowhere special and then beating up a hopelessly outclassed opponent while Dende was heading back to Krillin and Gohan to help them use the dragonballs.
+Freeza quickly stops laughing.